timescale/docs/use-timescale/services/regions.md

 ---
-title: Timescale Cloud regions
+title: Timescale regions
-excerpt: Available AWS regions for your Timescale Cloud services
+excerpt: Available AWS regions for your Timescale services
 product: cloud
 ---

-# Timescale Cloud available regions
+# Timescale available regions

-Timescale Cloud is available in these clouds and regions:
+Timescale is available in these clouds and regions:

 Amazon Web Services: